Education for Sustainability: Teacher Guide

 • Innovate with interdisciplinary modules

 Andrea and Lyn facilitated a webinar for teachers at the end of 2022, to discuss the development of the resource and possibilities for how it can be used by teachers.
-You can watch the recording by visiting the Waikato Regional Council page here and scrolling down to the video.
+You can watch the recording by visiting the Waikato Regional Council resources page (linked through the Resource Link button).

 You may also like to watch this NZAEE webinar from 2021: Introducing the EfS Standards, where Andrea and Lyn discuss how EfS achievement standards can be integrated successfully in secondary schools, and Kate Rivers from Rangi Ruru gives examples of the projects being undertaken by students.